Shanthi has a broad public law practice with particular expertise in Public Inquiries and Inquests, Immigration and Asylum Law.

 Drawing on her background working with a broad range of civil society organisations, she understands community organisers and activist groups and is able to advise them on potential public law challenges to policies affecting their communities.

-Shanthi has a particular interest in international crimes and their prosecution in national jurisdictions as well as international tribunals.
-She has advised on the application of universal jurisdiction principles in potential prosecutions for war crimes.
+Shanthi has a particular interest in international human rights law.
+She has advised on cases ranging from the application of universal jurisdiction principles in potential prosecutions for war crimes, to complaints to UN Special Rapporteurs to challenging the proscription of organisations before the Proscribed Organisation Appeals Commission.

 Shanthi was instructed by Public Interest Law Centre to advise Tamil Information Centre on the prospects of a prosecution for war crimes committed by Keenie-Meenie Services (KMS), British mercenaries, in Sri Lanka during the civil war.
 She drafted a complaint on behalf of Tamil Information Centre to the Metropolitan Polices Service (MPS) inviting them to open an investigation into KMS.
 Following receipt of the complaint, the MPS moved their scoping exercise into a full investigation.